FAQs

 Exposing children to a second language not only gives them the ability to communicate with more people but also teaches them to appreciate and respect other cultures and people that are different from themselves.

-- Q?Will teaching a second language confuse them?
+Q?Will teaching a second language confuse them?
 How will I know if it is a positive thing for my child?

 A.

-harm can be done by exposing them to other languages during early childhood! - Q?How can I teach my child a second language if I don’t speak much of it?
+Q?How can I teach my child a second language if I don’t speak much of it?

 A.

-desire to continue the language exposure at home. - Q?How will my child understand what is going on in class?
+Q?How will my child understand what is going on in class?

 A.

-Young children learning a second language will learn similarly to the way they learned their first language.
-The teacher will use hand and body cues, stories, inflection, facial signals, songs, games, and fun to make clear what is being conveyed.
-Children learn to explore and examine their surroundings and environment.
-In a short time, they catch on to what is being communicated.
 Young children do not have the same inhibitions that older people tend to have while learning.
 They are natural mimics and have little fear of making mistakes; they absorb the second language much more naturally and with less hesitation than an older child or adult might.

-- Q?Is there any “Spanglish” spoken by teachers in the preschool?
+Q?Is there any “Spanglish” spoken by teachers in the preschool?

 A.

-No. Research shows that complete language immersion is important to acquisition at a young
+No. Research shows that complete language immersion is important to acquisition at a young age.
+A mix of Spanish and English is never used.

-age.
-Span-glish is never used. - Q?Is any prior exposure or knowledge of the second language required?
+Q?Is any prior exposure or knowledge of the second language required?

 A.